The Spin Stops Here!

 In other words, this flaw constitutes a classic case of a re-invention of a (square) wheel.

 The second flaw is both "academic" and "methodological".
 The methodological aspect is of the utmost importance here: by definition Info-Gap's robustness model is inherently local, hence it is thoroughly unsuitable for decision in the face of severe uncertainty.
-In other words, under conditions of severe uncertainty Info-Gap knowingly restricts its robustness analysis to the immediate neighborhood of a wild guess, a poor indication of the true value of the parameter of interest, in short an estimate that is likely to be substantially wrong.
+In other words, Info-Gap knowingly restricts its robustness analysis, under conditions of severe uncertainty, to the immediate neighborhood of a wild guess, a poor indication of the true value of the parameter of interest, in short an estimate that is likely to be substantially wrong.

 In the language of the Land of No Worries,